Sazid99246/100-days-of-code/r1-log.md

 3. Completed the lab **Design a blog post card**.
 Here is the [live link](https://sazid99246.github.io/blog-post-card/).
 I added some of my own styles here after completing this on website.

 4. Solved 11 more problems(12 - 22) from Web Exercises on Chapter 1.3 from the online version of the book **Computer Science: An Interdisciplinary Approach**.

+### Day 15: January 12, 2025
+1. Solved Problem of the day on **GeeksforGeeks**

+On FreeCodeCamp
+2. Watched lectures on **Absolute and Relative Units**.
+3. Completed the lab **Build an Event Flyer Page**.
+Here is the [live link](https://sazid99246.github.io/event-flyer-page/)
+4. Read the review page.
+5. Attempted the quiz on **Absolute and Relative Units**.

+6. Solved 22 more problems(23 - 44) from Web Exercises on Chapter 1.3 from the online version of the book **Computer Science: An Interdisciplinary Approach**.